Kowitzki/Rear-Wheeled-Bobbycar/README.md

 - How To Unlock https://github.com/EmanuelFeru/hoverboard-firmware-hack-FOC/wiki/How-to-Unlock-MCU-Flash

 ## Electronics
 Take apart an old XBox360 Controller and get those two potentiometers out of it.
-Solder them to the Controller like this:
+Solder them to the Controller like larsm did: https://larsm.org/allrad-e-bobby-car/

 DO NOT solder 15V to the potentiometers.
 They will kill your Motorcontroller.